Cap d'Agde: 21st century

 The naturist village is also becoming a hotspot for swingers and libertines, with sex-shops and swinger clubs.
 The swingers are also active on the naturist beaches, which has made many naturist tourists change destination to family friendly naturist resorts.
-The nickames is "La baie des cochons".
+The nickname is "La baie des cochons" (Bay of Pigs).

 The naturist village has rules which require nudity as the norm, and which ban photography, the wearing of provocative clothing and the display of indecent items.
 In 2008, signs were put on display on the beach warning against lewd behaviour.
 The nightlife centres around clubs and venues.
 Many open only at certain times of the year.
 On 23 November 2008, the British newspaper The Sunday Times suggested that fires at three swingers clubs were started by hard-line naturists, or 'nudist mullahs', who oppose the echangistes or libertines.
 In 2009, René Oltra, the company that bears the name of the resort's original promoter, required that visitors to its campsite, villas and flats belong to a naturist organisation.
 However, because of abuses, Cap d'Agde is no longer registered with or supported by the Fédération Française de Naturisme.

 In December 2009, the local authority proposed renovations that would make the village almost traffic-free.
 These renovations involved the construction of tree-lined walkways and promenades, a raised promenade by the beach, and a hotel.
 Work was to start in early 2012.
 Other plans included the renovation of buildings and the construction of new façades.
 The naturist village creates employment and revenue in a region of France less affluent than others.
 It creates income for the local authority through property taxes and admission prices.

-In September 2020, during the COVID-19 pandemic it was reported that a testing station outside the village found 30% of 800 naturists tested positive for COVID-19.
-Under normal circumstances at the time—much reduced during the pandemic–the village itself held 10,000 campsite pitches and 15,000 beds, a population density seven times greater than nearby Montpellier.
+In September 2020, in the first year of the COVID-19 pandemic, it was reported that a testing station outside the village found 30% of 800 naturists tested positive for COVID-19.
+Under normal circumstances at the time—much reduced during the early pandemic–the village itself held 10,000 campsite pitches and 15,000 beds, a population density seven times greater than nearby Montpellier.